 Gain: Handholding through access to technology, connect with experts and problem-solving

-A self-design learning space created with Project DEFY where communities get together to create their own education in a fun and unconventional way.
+A Self-directed learning space where children, youth and adults discover their own learning journeys in an creative community environment.
 Open to learners of all ages to design their learning journeys.
 Know more about NOOKs here.

 The CMYCs also aim to become a hub for organized sports activities with an aim of contributing towards the development of social skills like teamwork, communication etc. In addition to traditional sports, the CMYCs are offering a variety of competitive sports like Ultimate Frisbee, Chess, and Football to cater to the diverse interests of young people

 Libraries serve as an inclusive space for rural communities, providing access and freedom to explore, discover, and empower oneself through a plethora of capacity-building and literacy-enhancing activities.